Graham Central Station

-History
+Background

 Origins

-The band's origins date from when Santana guitarist Neal Schon formed the band Azteca in 1972 along with Larry Graham (bass guitar) and Gregg Errico (drums), both from Sly and the Family Stone, and Pete Sears (keyboards), from Hot Tuna and Jefferson Starship.
-Santana bass guitar player Tom Rutley moved into the bass spot with Azteca.
-That band, like Santana with heavy Latin influences, eventually morphed into Graham Central Station, while Schon formed Journey.
-The invention of electric slap bass is attributed by many (including Victor Wooten and Bootsy Collins) to Graham, which influenced many musical genres, such as funk, R&B and disco.
+While still with Sly & the Family Stone, Larry Graham came into contact with Patryce Banks.
+They formed an ensemble called Hot Choc’let aka Hot Chocolate.
+According to the I Rock Jazz website, Graham intended to build a band around Banks and his role would be that of composer and producer.
+The band was playing a gig at a San Francisco club and towards the end of the performance, the audience encouraged Graham to do the last song with the band.
+Things clicked there.
+This led to Graham replacing the bass guitarist with himself, and the name of the band was changed from Hot Chocolate to Graham Central Station.
+Due to his involvement with the group, he left Sly & the Family Stone.

+The Graham Central Station line up was Graham, Willie Sparks, Patrice Banks, David Vega, Robert Sam, and Hershell Kennedy.
+According to The Virgin Encyclopedia of Seventies Music, Vega, Kennedy, Sparks and Banks were from Hot Chocolate.

+Career

 Highlights

 In 1974, they released the single "Can You Handle It?".
 It peaked at number 9 on the R&B charts and number 49 on the Billboard Hot 100.
 Graham Central Station's biggest hit was "Your Love", which charted at number 1 on the R&B charts in 1975.
 The same year they issued a cover version of the Detroit Emeralds 1972 hit "Feel the Need in Me".
 It reached number 18 on the R&B charts and this would be the bands only hit in the UK peaking at number 53.
 The group also integrated gospel music into their repertoire, and played with the dichotomy between the funk/rock star image and the "sanctified" gospel group image.
 Some of their recordings feature the Tower of Power horn section.

 In 2011, Graham Central Station opened for Prince on Prince's "Welcome 2 America" tour.